 - If so, when?

-- If not, why has your doctor determined you don’t need surgery, or has he or she planned on in the near future?
+- If not, why has your doctor determined you don’t need surgery, or have they planned on in the near future?

 - Have you been diagnosed with any other pre-existing medical conditions?